wildfly/wildfly/build-modular/README.md

 	<config xmlns="urn:subsystems-config:1.0">
 	    <subsystems>
-	        <subsystem supplement="osgi">configuration/subsystems/logging.xml</subsystem>
-	        <subsystem supplement="minimal">configuration/subsystems/osgi.xml</subsystem>
+	        <subsystem supplement="minimal">configuration/subsystems/logging.xml</subsystem>
-	        <subsystem>configuration/subsystems/configadmin.xml</subsystem>
 	        <subsystem>configuration/subsystems/deployment-scanner.xml</subsystem>
 	    </subsystems>
 	</config>

-which is then passed to the Ant macros that are used for the ordinary AS7 build.
+which is then passed to the Ant macros that are used for the ordinary WildFly build.

 Reducing the set of System Modules
 ----------------------------------